Skip to main content

 Stage 4 — Backend (HIR → Source).
 The HIR is lowered to either Solidity or Yul output.
 Contract structure is reconstructed: state variables, events, modifiers where recoverable, and function bodies.
 The Solidity output is not guaranteed to recompile — the goal is human readability for security review, not roundtrip fidelity.

 SVM analysis follows a parallel structure adapted to eBPF/BPF bytecode.
 The Solana runtime differs significantly from the EVM: there is no persistent storage slot model, accounts are passed explicitly, and the execution model is a register machine from the start.
-The SVM pipeline handles these differences at layers 1–2 without requiring changes to the shared detector infrastructure.
+The SVM pipeline absorbs these differences inside its own frontend and IR passes so that the shared detector interface, storage layer, and presentation tier remain unchanged.

 Detection: Techniques and Tradeoffs